 I am under the age of 18.
 Can I submit my screenplay to the competition for free?

 No, all entrants must pay the entry fees for their screenplays.
-We do, however, offer discounted student rates for short screenplays.

 Can beginners join the competition or is this just for experienced writers?

 We welcome submissions from screenwriters at all levels of experience – from beginner to veteran.
 Whether it is your first screenplay or your fiftieth, we look forward to reading your work.